Tracking information from around the world as it relates to Russian Organized Crime.

 We’re told more federal arrests may come in this ongoing investigation.

 These suspects had a network of false front offices, couriers and electronic bank transfers ready to roll.
 Now, their felony cases will roll - to a federal grand jury.
+The three Russians arrested so far will remain behind bars.
+The judge denied any release on bond, worrying they could be a flight risk.

 source: wsaz.com